The USMLE assesses the physician characteristics required for patient care, including:

 Go through the website usmle.org

-USMLE exam fees vary depending on steps:
+USMLE exam fees vary depending on the steps: